JCruz-Dev/flex-cssgrid-notes/README.md

 Allows you to order the flex items.
 The default order is 0 You can use positive values from 1 and negative ones from -1

+## Justify content

+This property by default align the items in the main axis direction (left to right).

+By default the items are aligned at the flex start.

+-   Space between: Space the items between each one of them.
+-   Space around: Space the items between each of them and taking into account the left and right edges
+-   Space evenly: Space the items with a equal spacing between items.